 Calves are tender creatures and whether nursing on the mom or being fed by humans, calves may succumb to a number of illnesses.
 Consider raising your own calves or purchasing healthy animals only from healthy herds to save yourself from the heartache of bringing diseases onto your farm.
 Calf-raising will be much easier that way!

 In cases where a calf has a high fever, is lethargic/dull eyed/unable to stand, or other serious symptoms, consider contacting your vet for immediate treatment.

 Likely the most common “sickness” among calves, there are many different types of calf scours.

-I would initially treat all calves with the natural methods below (electrolytes and supplements) before considering more drastic measures.
+I would initially treat almost all situations with natural methods (electrolytes and supplements) before considering more drastic or environmentally-impacting measures.

 SYMPTOMS OF MILK SCOURS:

 In my experience, milk scours from too-rich milk are usually gray or white and runny, maybe even liquid.
 I’ve seen it stay manure color and just be liquid, but that’s less common.
 I have seen blood streaks, but that’s less common as well.
 In all cases, Whew! is it STINKY!!
 The calf usually acts 100% normal, but sometimes they will kick at their belly or hunch when going to the bathroom (it can be acidic).
 Severe or long-acting cases of milk scours can cause significant discomfort in a calf (akin to a human with a terrible belly ache).